-Amusement park rides are grand examples of physics principles in action.
-With extreme rides more popular than ever, terms like G-forces, acceleration, and centrifugal force have seeped into our everyday lingo.
-Because students enjoy attractions like coasters and freefall towers, they are motivated to explore the scientific concepts that enable rides to deliver white-knuckle thrills in a safe environment.
+With extreme rides more popular than ever, concepts such as G-forces have seeped into our everyday lingo.
+Because people generally enjoy attractions like coasters (or, at least are familiar with them), they can be motivated to explore the concepts that enable rides to deliver white-knuckle thrills in a safe way.

 Are you motivated?
 Great!
 Give a tug on your restraint to make sure you are snugly secured and remember to obey the no standing rule at all times as we take a ride on our moving classroom.
 (Also, please don't put your hands in the air.
 The teacher may thank you have a question.)